Dataset and model relationships

 Step 2: Select Hugging Face integration

-On the Select Integration screen, you’ll see a list of available data source integrations including Amazon S3, Azure Blob Storage, Google Cloud Storage, and others.
+On the Select Integration screen, you’ll see a list of available data source integrations including Amazon S3, Azure Blob Storage, Google Cloud Storage, and others.- Scroll down and select Hugging Face from the list

 If you see “Not configured” next to an integration, you may need to set up credentials first via Configure Integrations at the top of the list.